stapi-spec/stapi-fastapi-blacksky/README.md

-# STAT FastAPI - Blacksky
+# STAPI FastAPI - Blacksky

-This is an example implementation for `https://github.com/stat-utils/stat-fastapi` proxying to the blacksky tasking API.
+This is an example implementation for `https://github.com/stapi-spec/stapi-fastapi` proxying to the Blacksky tasking API.

 Start the server locally